-Aside from his technical skill, Rembrandt was also a masterful storyteller—one canvas at a time.
+Aside from his technical skill, Rembrandt was also a masterful visual storyteller.
 Every inch of a Rembrandt is filled with intentionality.
-His use of light to show you what matters (like the radiance coming out from the manger in “The Adoration of the Shepherds”) and shadow to raise questions (like the dark figure in the upper left corner of his “Return of the Prodigal Son”) is often imitated, but never quite duplicated.
-His ability to capture furious motion a single frame (like in “The Storm on the Sea of Galilee”) plays like an optical illusion.
+His use of light to show you what matters (like the radiance coming out from the manger in The Adoration of the Shepherds) and his application of shadows to raise questions (like the dark figure in the upper left corner of his Return of the Prodigal Son) is often imitated, but never quite duplicated.
+His ability to capture furious motion a single frame (like in The Storm on the Sea of Galilee) plays like an optical illusion.

-Rembrandt was no dummy.
-He knew he was a great artist, no question.
+Rembrandt knew he was a great artist, no question.
 But he also knew he wasn’t limitless.
-And one of his apparent limits was his inability to satisfy what people sometimes wanted him to be or to do what people sometimes wanted him to do.
+And one of his limits (a limit we all share) was his inability to be what people sometimes wanted him to be or to do what people sometimes wanted him to do.
 This must have been very frustrating at times.
-Surely there must have been days when he would have loved more than anything else in the world to be for another person exactly what they wanted him to be.
+Surely there must have been days when he would have loved more than anything else in the world to be exactly what others wanted him to be.
 I have those days.He was so incredibly gifted and for this history will never forget him.
 But when he tried to train his hands to create another man’s vision, he just couldn’t do it.
 Neither can I. Neither can you.
 He was destined to paint Rembrants and Rembrandts only.

-A couple hundred years after Rembrandt’s death, there came another student of the Dutch master—the poor and lovely Vincent van Gogh—who said, “Rembrandt is so deeply mysterious that he says things for which there are no words in any language.
+A couple hundred years after Rembrandt’s death, there came another student of the Dutch master, the poor and lovely Vincent van Gogh, who said, “Rembrandt is so deeply mysterious that he says things for which there are no words in any language.
 Rembrandt is truly called a magician… that is not an easy calling.”

 What are you mastering?
 What are you practicing in order to make clear what you don’t yet know?
 If you’re anything like me, I’m sure you reach points where you begin to wonder if it might just be easier to plateau.
 And if not plateau, then quit altogether.